8-Month Sleep Regression Guide: An 8-Step Plan to Fix Night Wakings Storm & Improve Naps

 The Fix:

-- Soothe Teething Pain: To ease teething discomfort, use cool teething toys or a safe pain reliever, but always use the one recommended by your pediatrician.
+• Soothe Teething Pain: To ease teething discomfort, use cool teething toys or a safe pain reliever, but always use the one recommended by your pediatrician.
 Addressing pain before sleep gives your baby a better chance of staying asleep.
+Dealing with Teething and Sleep Regression at the same time? check: 8 Real-World Steps to Survive the ‘Double Disruption’.

 8-Month-Old Sleep Schedule (Two-Nap Focus)

-Use this chart as a flexible guide, not a strict schedule.
-Follow your baby’s cues!
+Use this chart as a flexible guide, not a strict rule.
+Always prioritize your baby’s unique sleep cues over the clock!

-- Naps: Most babies are firmly on a 2-nap schedule.
-Dropping the third nap too early can cause regression.
+• Nap Transition: Most babies are firmly on a 2-nap schedule at this age.
+Note: Dropping the third nap too early can actually trigger a regression due to overtiredness.

 Parental Self-Care: You Matter Too